emmabeynon/github-trello-poster/README.md

 **01/06/16**
 - Method created to filter commits for links to Trello cards
 - Currently using two data structures - one to store all PR URLs and commit body, and one to store PR URLs filtered by those containing a Trello card URL in the commit body.
 Unsure at this point whether the combine the two, but will see how the code develops.

+**03/06/16**
+- Added ruby-trello gem to interact with the Trello API
+- Trello is authenticated using basic authentication - struggling to make it work using OAuth currently.

 #### Next:
 - Access Trello card